9 keys to a killer recruitment marketing strategy How AI is transforming the talent acquisition process

 7. Ensure salary and benefits are competitive

-Salary and benefits play a major role in impressing candidates.
+Salary and benefits have always played a major role in impressing candidates, but they're especially critical in tight labor markets like today's.
 Recruiters must ensure their company's salaries and benefits are competitive so they can bring in top talent.

 Company leaders should evaluate their industry's salary ranges and benefits annually and compare them to their organization's offerings, Winans said.
-Companies should also make their benefits package part of their employer brand, communicating which benefits they offer so the organization stands out from the competition.
+Companies should also make the benefits package part of the employer brand so the organization stands out from the competition.

-"People will make choices [about jobs] based on the total rewards, compensation and benefits packages, so it really is an important piece of the puzzle," she said.
+"People will make choices based on the total rewards, compensation and benefits packages, so it really is an important piece of the puzzle," she said.

 Christine Campbell is a freelance writer specializing in business and B2B technology.